Cypher (Marvel Comics): Reception

 In 2014, Darren Franich of Entertainment Weekly ranked Cypher 48th in his "Let's rank every X-Man ever" list.
 Franich criticized the initial usage of the character, whose powers have a large amount of potential yet went underused until his resurrection.
 Adding to this, he stated that Cypher was initially depicted as a "milquetoast blond kid".

 Other versions

 Age of Apocalypse

-An alternate universe version of Cypher appears in "Age of Apocalypse".
-This version is the adopted son of Destiny and lives in Avalon.
-He is later killed protecting Destiny from the Shadow King.
+In the alternate world of the Age of Apocalypse crossover, Doug Ramsey is the adopted son of Destiny and lives in Avalon.
+His "translation field" allows everyone in Avalon to understand each other, no matter what language they speak.
+Doug is killed when he jumps in front of Destiny to protect her from the Shadow King's last desperate attack, a course of action that convinces his adoptive mother to become involved in defeating Apocalypse.

 Age of Revelation

 During the "Age of Revelation" storyline, an alternate timeline version of Revelation grows hungry for power and releases the X-Virus, which either kills humans or turns them into mutants.
 In addition, he enhances four mutants to serve as his Choristers (paralleling Apocalypse's Horsemen) and conquers much of the eastern United States, renamed the Revelation Territories.
 Anyone who opposes Cypher is reduced to a Babel by having all languages stripped from them.
+Revelation uses the X-Virus to assimilate the Earth and everyone on it, becoming a living planet.